D-Savel/express-typescript-template/README.md

-This is an express TypeScript Template copy the boilerplate template and run an express server in few seconds
+This is an express TypeScript Template copy the boilerplate template and run an express server in few seconds 2 routes are defined by default on this template:
+ -localhost:PORT/
+ -localhost:PORT/users
 <p align="right">(<a href="#readme-top">back to top</a>)</p>